 - All clients, including mobile clients and Teams devices, will use these port ranges and will be affected by any DSCP policy you implement that uses these source port ranges.
 The only clients that will continue to use dynamic ports are the browser-based clients (that is, those clients that let participants join meetings by using their browsers).

 - Although the Mac client uses the same port ranges, it also uses hard-coded values for audio (EF) and video (AF41).
 These values are not configurable.

 - If you later need to adjust the port ranges to improve user experience, the port ranges can not overlap and should be adjacent to each other.

 If you've previously deployed Skype for Business Online, including QoS tagging and port ranges, and are now deploying Teams, Teams will respect the existing configuration and will use the same port ranges and tagging as the Skype for Business client.
 In most cases, no additional configuration will be needed.

 If you're using Application Name QoS tagging via Group Policy, you must add Teams.exe as the application name.

 Managing source ports in the Teams admin center

 In Teams, QoS source ports used by the different workloads should be actively managed, and adjusted as necessary.
 Referring to the table in Choose initial port ranges for each media type, the port ranges are adjustable, but the DSCP markings are not configurable.
 Once you have implemented these settings, you may find that more or fewer ports are needed for a given media type.
-Call Analytics and Call Quality Dashboard should be used in making a decision to adjust port ranges after Teams has been implemented, and periodically as needs change.
+Per-user call analytics and Call Quality Dashboard (CQD) should be used in making a decision to adjust port ranges after Teams has been implemented, and periodically as needs change.